syntax-corp/discordpy-replit-heroku/README.md

 ### What's next?
 * Now you can tweak the main.py file as you please! just don't mess with the first 5 or last 2 lines (you can change the prefix in line 4 though.)
+* You can change the @app.route stiff in server.py
+* You can also change base.html and index.html without changing the stuff inside {% %} or {}, and you are able to change the css and js files freely
+* Don't change the rest of the files or the name of any file or folder unless you know what you're doing
+* Don't under any circumstances rename the "static" and "templates" folders

 ### Original code belongs to audieni.
 I just made it more suitable for repl.it bot creators.
 Visit his repository [here](https://github.com/audieni/discord-py-heroku)
 I forked from his though IDK why it doesnt say